Code Enforcement ensures compliance with the Town’s codes and ordinances relating to:

 - Disabled and Inoperable Vehicles

-Violators are provided time to correct violations and administrative hearings are scheduled for those that are not corrected.
+Violators are provided time to correct violations and administrative hearings are scheduled for those not corrected.

 Office hours: